How to Prevent Basement Water Intrusion

 Understand the Role of Waterproofing

-Waterproofing materials are designed to resist moisture penetration through foundation walls and floors.
+Waterproofing materials can help resist moisture penetration through foundation walls and floors, but they work best after drainage and runoff problems are controlled.

 However, it is important to understand their limitations: